Guide to pre-approved personal loans

 What you should know about the pre-approval process

-- The lender will review the documents provided in the preliminary assessment
+- The lender will review the documents provided in the preliminary assessment.

-What types of pre-approval are there?
+What types of personal loan pre-approval are there?

 How do pre-approvals affect borrowers?

-If you seek out pre-approval yourself, it can help you feel more confident when making a purchase.
+If you seek out pre-approval yourself, it can help you to feel more confident when making a purchase.
 You'll know that a lender is likely to lend you the funds you need.
-In addition, pre-approved loans give borrowers an estimate of their purchasing limits and can speed up the loan application process.
+In addition, pre-approved loans give borrowers an estimate of their purchasing limits and the rate they may be offered.
+It can also speed up the loan application process.

 Example: Owen is offered a personal loan

 Owen was in a good financial position.
-He had a joint savings account with his partner as they were both saving for their first home, and had approximately $30,000 in savings.
-Apart from his personal loan, he had no other credit products with his bank, and so no other debts.
+He had a joint savings account with his partner as they were both saving for their first home and had approximately $30,000 in savings.
+Apart from his personal loan, he had no other credit products with his bank and no other debts.
 He considered the email and while the offer for the personal loan was tempting, Owen was happy to be almost out of debt.
 He also didn't need to finance anything else.
 He declined the offer and continued to repay his loan.

 How do banks and lenders identify customers they need to target with offers of credit?